hunterrific/photo-manager/Milestones.md

-Milestone 3 (In Progress)
+Milestone 3

-Set up unit testing for server using Mocha.
+Set up unit testing for server using Mocha, Istanbul, and Grunt.

 Milestone 2